 A romantic bolthole for two, stepping onto the woodland walkway at Harptree Treehouse feels like entering a storybook realm.
 You’ll tingle with excitement as you reach this double-domed feat of design that looks like it was plucked straight from the pages of a fairy tale.
 A grown-up fairy tale in this case.

-This architectural wonder is intended for romance, with luxury linens, underfloor heating and a copper bathtub in the bedroom that’s just begging for a long, candlelit soak.
+This architectural wonder is intended for romance, with beautiful linens, underfloor heating and a copper bathtub in the bedroom that’s just begging for a long, candlelit soak.
 Sink into the loungers on the balcony and let the forest work its magic.
 Keep an ear out for foxes, deer, and badgers rustling through the trees.
 For a change of scenery, take a short stroll to The Waldegrave Arms for hearty pub grub, or treat yourself to an award-winning Sunday roast at The Pony & Trap.

 It’s the thoughtful touches that make a glamping getaway at Oakdown Treehouse so magical.
 From the huge skylight above the shower, where you can watch the stars as you rinse off, to bird feeders near the hot tub, every detail is designed to delight.